It was great to connect with rock star real estate agent Aaron Kirman.

 It took me years to learn how to read.
-I think I was super blessed in figuring out what to do at a very young age.
+I was super blessed in figuring out what to do at a very young age.

 I was asking them to move and talked to agents and looked at houses with them because that’s how drawn to real estate I was at a super young age.

 Jeff: How did your passion for loving homes snowball into the success you’ve created for yourself?

-I’d always loved houses, and the process of buying and selling and I was drawn to it.
+I’d always loved houses, and the process of buying and selling, and I was drawn to it.

-When I was eighteen, I knew what I wanted to do, and I knew what skills I needed to get there.
-It just felt like a perfect fit for me.
+When I was eighteen, I knew what I wanted to do and what skills I needed to get there.

-With all the reality TV shows and the glitz and glamor, it feels that everybody wants to be a real estate agent or is an agent.
+With all the reality TV shows and the glitz and glamor, it feels that everybody wants to be a real estate agent or is agent.

 When I told people I wanted to be a real estate agent, they said, “why would you want to do that, that’s what my grandma does.”

-Also check out our collection of real estate quotes that will motivate you to invest.
+Also, check out our collection of real estate quotes that will motivate you to invest.

 Jeff: Did you have mentors?
 If so, how did they impact your success?